Saturn V: Design process

-The Saturn rocket family were named after the sixth planet from the Sun because the design of the various Saturn rockets evolved from the earlier Jupiter vehicles, which were named after the fifth planet from the Sun.
+The Saturn rocket family was named after the planet Saturn because the design of the various Saturn rockets evolved from the earlier Jupiter vehicles, which were named after the planet Jupiter.
 Between 1960 and 1962, the Marshall Space Flight Center (MSFC) designed a series of Saturn rockets that could be deployed for Earth orbit and lunar missions.
 NASA planned to use a Saturn vehicle as part of the Earth orbit rendezvous (EOR) method for a lunar mission.
 Development on the Saturn C-3 rocket was just beginning when the MSFC planned an even bigger rocket, the Saturn C-4, which would use four F-1 engines in its first stage and five J-2 engines in its second stage.

 On January 25, 1962, NASA gave its approval to build the C-5.
 The three-stage rocket would consist of the S-IC first stage, with five F-1 engines; the S-II second stage with five J-2 engines; and the S-IVB third stage, with a single J-2 engine.
 The C-5 would undergo component testing even before the first model was constructed.
 The S-IVB third stage would be used as the second stage for the C-1B, which would serve both to demonstrate proof of concept and feasibility for the C-5 and to provide flight data critical to the development of the C-5.
 Rather than undergoing testing for each major component, the C-5 would be tested in an "all-up" fashion, meaning that the first test flight of the rocket would include complete versions of all three stages.
 By testing all components at once, far fewer test flights would be required before a crewed launch.

 The C-5 was confirmed as NASA's choice for the Apollo program in mid-1962, and was named the Saturn V in February 1963.
 In the same month, the C designations were dropped; the C-1 became the Saturn I and C-1B became Saturn IB.
 By November 1962, NASA had switched to and confirmed a lunar orbit rendezvous (LOR) method for a lunar mission.
 The outside contractors that were chosen for the construction were: Boeing (S-IC), North American Aviation (S-II), Douglas Aircraft (S-IVB), and IBM (S-IU).